LASIK basics: Laser surgery and insurance

-If you’ve ever been curious about correcting your vision problem with laser eye surgery, then you’ve probably also wondered about the costs involved.
-Is it expensive?
-Will your vision insurance cover all or part of the costs?
+If you’ve ever been curious about correcting vision problems with laser eye surgery, then you’ve probably also wondered about the costs involved for LASIK.
+Is LASIK expensive?
+Will your vision insurance cover all or part of the costs LASIK?
 Does the price vary depending on your situation?
 Are there ever any discounts?
-Not to worry, when you seek to see things clearly, VSP always delivers affordable options.
+Here are is some helpful information about what your VSP vision insurance may help cover for LASIK surgery.

 - Confirm that your current VSP eye doctor is a laser vision care expert.
-If not, ask for a referral or find a doctor in your area here.
+If not, ask for a referral or find a LASIK doctor in your area.

 - Schedule your appointment for a pre-operation screening with your chosen laser vision care doctor.
 They will coordinate the surgery with a reputable VSP laser vision center.